Prayer Letter for October 2023

 International Christian Embassy Jerusalem

-PS: Our next day of prayer and fasting for the Isaiah 62 Prayer Campaign will be on Wednesday, 4 October 2023.
-That same day, we also will be hosting our weekly online Global Prayer Gathering, at 4:00 PM (Israel time).
+PS: Our next day of prayer and fasting for the Isaiah 62 Prayer Campaign will be on Wednesday, 2 April 2025.
+Also, please join our daily Global Prayer Gathering at 4:30 PM (Israel time) to pray for the nation of Israel.
 So, please join us there at on.icej.org/ICEJGlobalPrayer

 And let us hear from you about your needs and how God has answered your prayers!
 Send a short email to prayer@icej.org to let us know you are praying and fasting with us.